When you import instrument data into LabKey server, assay tools allow you to create a detailed assay design

 - Data Fields: Can be read from the uploaded file.

 - Run Fields: Are specific to a single file and will be populated by the operator for each file, or run of data.

 - Batch Fields: Apply to groups of runs and are typically populated by the operator once per batch.

 For any fields requiring user entry, we can clarify what users are supposed to enter by customizing the description.
 It is also possible to make user entry more reliable by constraining fields to known sets of values (such as specific machines present in a given lab) and defining data validators and formats to catch common entry errors.

-- Scroll to the section Batch Fields.
+- Click the heading for the section Batch Fields.

 - Click Add Field, enter the Name "OperatorEmail".

-- In the section Run Fields:
+- Scroll down and click the heading for the section Run Fields:

 - Click Add Field.

 - Select Integer for the Data Type field.